 2. Unhealthy blood cholesterol levels

-Actually our body can makes enough good cholesterol to make our body works properly.
-But oftentimes we consume high cholesterol foods that make escess cholesterol in our body.
+Actually, our body can make enough good cholesterol to make our body works properly.
+But oftentimes we consume high cholesterol foods that make excess cholesterol in our body.

-The extra cholesterol can build up in the walls of our arteries that ca lead to narrowing it and decrease the blood flow to important organs, such as the brain, heart and kidneys.
+The extra cholesterol can build up in the walls of our arteries that can lead to narrowing it and decrease the blood flow to important organs, such as the brain, heart, and kidneys.

-People with diabetes either can’t make enough insulin or can’t use its own insulin, or both.
-The risk of getting heart disease for adults with diabetes is higher than adults with no diabetes.
+People with diabetes either can’t make enough insulin or can’t use their own insulin, or both.
+The risk of getting heart disease for adults with diabetes is higher than for adults with no diabetes.

-Dietary changes as well as exercise may help people with diabetes manage their blood glucose.
-Routine glucose chek-up also can help maintain healthy blood glucose level as well as avoid further health complication.
+Dietary changes, as well as exercise, may help people with diabetes manage their blood glucose.
+Routine glucose check-ups also can help maintain a healthy blood glucose level as well as avoid further health complications.

-Obesity often linked to poor eating habbit and sedentary lifestyle.
-Obesity can lead to diabetes, high blood pressure as well as heart disease.
+Obesity is often linked to poor eating habits and a sedentary lifestyle.
+It can also lead to diabetes, high blood pressure as well as heart disease.

-If you are an obese, talk with doctor or professional to reduce your weight in a healthy way.
+If you have weight excess, talk with doctor or professional to reduce your weight in a healthy way.
 You can also start eating clean and healthy and exercise regularly.

-Here are some risk factor that you need to avoid to lower your risk of getting heart disease.
+Here are some risk factors that you need to avoid to lower your risk of getting heart disease.